ChristopherDuggan/tech-interview-prep-Ax/README.md

 # How to Practice
     - Practice every day
     - Write code on paper
+    - Follow the same steps you would as if you were whiteboarding in an interview
     - If the company uses a specific language, practice in that language
     - THINK OUT LOUD